TMIT Global Disclosures

 TMIT Global does not solicit donations or sell any products or services.
 Many healthcare leaders say that they would have their organization adopt safer practices if they only had more financial resources.
 In response to this thinking, TMIT Global does not charge for any webinar, learning content, continuing education credits, attendance to national summits, or video content so that there will be no barrier to adoption of the work.

-The majority of funding since TMIT was founded has come from Dr. Charles Denham personally and from his company Health Care Concepts, Inc., his solely-owned company.
-A substantial portion of the production of training materials and processes are donated staff time of HCC, which is undertaken on behalf of TMIT.
+The majority of funding since TMIT Global was founded has come from Dr. Charles Denham personally and from his company Health Care Concepts, Inc., his solely-owned company.
+A substantial portion of the production of training materials and processes are donated staff time of HCC Global, which is undertaken on behalf of TMIT Global.

 Fact Checks and Corrections

 The numerous errors in Forbes articles February 14, 2014 and March 8, 2015 are addressed in a Forbes Fact Check Review Report 2016 – click here to download.